check-spelling-sandbox/hazelcast/docs/design/cluster/01-clusterservice-consistency-improvements.md

  has missed the last member list update: v=6.
 Lets assume B also suspects C for some reason, and F is non-responsive.

-When A crashes, B eventually suspects from A and checks if it should start a mastership claim process.
+When A crashes, B eventually suspects A and checks if it should start a mastership claim process.
 Since there is no older member who should take the mastership, B starts the mastership claim process.
 The rest of the process is as follows: